 1. First, create sequence data for the deep learning (DL) model.
 Each row of data is augmented with data from the previous (n-1) transactions, where n is the number of time steps in the depth of history.

 2. Second, since the DL model only accepts numeric inputs, the next step is to encode categorical variables into numeric ones.
-If a categorical variable has a small number of distinct values, these values can be handled by an approach such as one-hot encoding; a large number of categories might necessitate a different encoding approach.
+If a categorical variable has a small number of distinct values, an approach such as one-hot encoding can handle them; a large number of categories might necessitate a different encoding approach.

-3. Lastly, train a DL model by using the encoded sequence data.
+3. Lastly, train a DL model using the encoded sequence data.
 We use the following network architecture.
-The DL model starts with an input layer that reads from encoded sequence data, followed by one or more dense layers, then one or more RNN layers, then one or more dense layers, and finally, an output layer.
-The number of layers and number of nodes in each layer are flexible and can be tuned for a given model.
+The DL model starts with an input layer that reads from encoded sequence data, followed by one or more dense layers, one or more RNN layers, one or more dense layers, and finally, an output layer.
+The number of layers and nodes in each layer are flexible and can be tuned for a given model.

 Figure 1.
 Proposed DL model architecture